RC-GeoCP: Geometric Consensus for Radar-Camera Collaborative Perception: Experiment

-On V2X-Radar \cite{V2X-RADAR}, RC-GeoCP consistently outperforms all radar-camera baselines across cooperative frameworks.
-Under AttFuse \cite{OPV2V}, the strongest prior radar-camera model LXL achieves 11.75\% mAP at IoU 0.7, whereas RC-GeoCP raises it to 14.36\%, yielding a 2.61\% gain.
-The improvement becomes more substantial under stronger cooperative backbones: within CoAlign \cite{CoAlign}, AP@0.7 increases from 20.11\% to 24.87\%, and under HEAL \cite{HEAL}, from 21.96\% to 26.30\%.
-These consistent margins indicate that the proposed geometric consensus mechanism complements, rather than replaces, existing radar-camera fusion strategies.
-The advantage is particularly pronounced in the medium-distance range between 30 and 50 meters.
-For instance, under CoAlign at IoU 0.7, performance improves from 4.45\% to 8.75\%, nearly doubling the accuracy.
-This suggests that radar-anchored geometric consensus effectively mitigates depth ambiguity and spatial dispersion in scenarios where camera features are less reliable.
+On V2X-Radar \cite{V2X-RADAR}, RC-GeoCP consistently improves AP@0.7 across AttFuse, CoAlign, and HEAL.
+It raises the best AttFuse radar-camera baseline from 11.75\% to 14.36\%, CoAlign from 20.11\% to 24.87\%, and HEAL from 21.96\% to 26.30\%.
+The gain is especially clear at medium range: under CoAlign, AP@0.7 for 30--50 m increases from 4.45\% to 8.75\%.
+These results indicate that radar-anchored geometric consensus complements existing radar-camera fusion and better handles depth ambiguity in camera features.
+Table~\ref{tab:sparse_baselines} compares RC-GeoCP with recent sparse communication baselines, reporting both AP and communication cost, while Table~\ref{tab:gsr_priors} isolates the effect of radar-guided BEV construction.

-On V2X-R \cite{V2X-R}, similar trends are observed in both synchronous and asynchronous settings.
-Under CoAlign, synchronous AP@0.7 improves from 63.57\% to 67.40\%, while asynchronous performance increases from 54.82\% to 58.99\%.
-The consistent gains across temporal settings indicate that consensus-guided token aggregation enhances not only spatial alignment but also robustness to temporal misalignment.
-Overall, the results demonstrate that injecting radar-derived geometric consensus into token-level aggregation provides systematic improvements over conventional radar-camera fusion models, especially in geometrically challenging and temporally inconsistent scenarios.
+On V2X-R, the same pattern holds under both synchronous and asynchronous settings: with CoAlign, AP@0.7 improves from 63.57\% to 67.40\% synchronously and from 54.82\% to 58.99\% asynchronously.
+This suggests that consensus-guided token aggregation improves fusion while remaining robust to temporal misalignment.

-\textbf{Robustness analysis.} In real-world deployment, pose estimation errors and communication latency are unavoidable, particularly in heterogeneous collaborative settings.
+\textbf{Robustness analysis.} In real-world deployment, pose estimation errors and communication latency are unavoidable, even under homogeneous sensor configurations.
 To evaluate the practical robustness of RC-GeoCP, we further conduct experiments under simulated pose perturbations and temporal asynchrony.
-As illustrated in Figure \ref{fig:robustness}, RC-GeoCP consistently demonstrates stronger robustness to both pose noise and temporal misalignment compared to state-of-the-art methods, maintaining more stable detection performance under increasing disturbance levels.
+As illustrated in Figure \ref{fig:robustness}, RC-GeoCP consistently demonstrates stronger robustness to both pose noise and temporal misalignment compared to competing methods, maintaining more stable detection performance under increasing disturbance levels.
 Detailed analysis of the ablation results is provided in the supplementary material.